chef-boneyard/chef-rfc/attributes-next.md

     As a Chef Developer,
     The monolithic Node attributes API tries to do too much.

+    As a Maintainer of Existing Cookbooks,
+    I need a slow and backwards compatibile transition to any new API.

 ## New Syntax for Ohai Attributes

 A new sugar for ohai attributes will be introduced: